lindig/ocaml-style/README.md

 ## Polymorphic vs. Regular Variants

-[Ocaml] has two kinds of variants: regular and polymorphic variants:
+[OCaml] has two kinds of variants: regular and polymorphic variants:

     type colour
       = Red   of float